Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 The basic frame of the nesting shelf is assembled using simple joints, exterior glue, and weather-resistant nails and screws.
 Dry fit the pieces together before committing to the final assembly with nails and glue and make any adjustments for a good fit.

 Start by lining up one side piece with the floor section, using a bead of water-resistant glue and nails or screws to attach the pieces together.
 Then attach the other side, making sure that the arcs faced in the same direction.

 I like to clip off the corners of the floor section to create a small opening for drainage.
 In this case, I forgot, so later, I drilled several 3/8" holes through the bottom.

 Step 5B: Add the Front and Roof Support

 Attach the front section to the sides and to the bottom section, then attach the roof support piece, making sure that the angled edge is aligned correctly with the top edges of the angled sides.
 The photo (above) shows the nest box assembly with the roof support in place.
-This piece reinforces the box and provides a brace from attaching the roof.
+This piece reinforces the box and provides a brace for attaching the roof.

 Step 6: Attach the Roof and Back Sections